schlaepfAIR/PROG2/README.md

 ## Idea of Features

 ##### Flight Form:
-- Entering bli bla ba
+- Entering all the relevant Flightinformation
-- Forseen Fields
+- Forseen Fields: Date, Flight Number, Airline, Departure, Arrival, *Aircraft, Seat Number

 ##### Overview / Statistic:
-- Entering bli bla ba
+- Chronological list view of entered flights
-- Forseen Fields
+- Filterfunctionality (Date, Airline, Departure)

 ##### *Optional*:
-- Get Airline and/or Airport Information from a external source (openAPI)
+- Get Airline and/or Airport detailed information from a external source (openAPI)
-- Share your diary
+- Share your diary via export or link

 *schlaepfAIR is a DBM parttime student @ the FHGR in Chur and learning more interesting python stuff during the spring semester 2022.*